PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ### Write the basic code:

-D3 has lots of different methods for making AJAX requests to file of different data types:
+D3 has lots of different methods for making AJAX requests to files of different data types:

 ```javascript
 d3.json('path').then(function(data){